C

 How to structure your carb cycling schedule

 The amount of calories you eat daily or weekly depends on your goal.
 If you’re trying to lose weight, your daily intake should be at a caloric deficit [4].
 If your goal is muscle growth, you will want to eat a surplus of macros daily, but make sure to balance your carbs and allow them to fit into your low- and high-carb days.
-Use a macro tracker to calculate how many grams of carbohydrates you should eat based on your body weight.
+Those who just want to balance their body composition or maintain their weight may find themselves somewhere in between.

 Dr. Michal Mor PhD